aforward9600/pokemonpalette/README.md

   - Example: after defeating a lass, talking to a different defeated youngster will play his post-battle text.
     - Talk to either of them again to get the rematch text
   - This is done so that the rematch text does not interfere with post-battle text that plays automatically.
-- The AICheckIfHPBelowFraction now handles a fraction of 1/1, preventing giving Lorelei's dewgong tons of hp every turn
+- The AICheckIfHPBelowFraction now handles a fraction of 1/1, preventing giving Lorelei's dewgong tons of hp every turn.
+- Trapping move changes & turn priority now being applied correctly in trainer battles.

 #New features & adjustments from last version:
 -----------